jlsajfj/Portfolio/Javascript/Node JS/Mental Bot.md

 ### Clear

 The clear command is basic, yet versatile in usage.
+This was initially created and tested in [Clear Bot](./Clear%20Bot.md).
 The basis of the clear command is the delete function, which can take a variety of arguments.
 A skeletal overview is shown below.

 ```javascript
 async function deleteMessages(cnl, count, client, user, mm){